-One the past several months, I have become smitten by the concept of urban sketching.
-And joined the global urban sketching community.
+In the past year and a half, I became smitten by urban sketching.
+I joined the global urban sketching community.

-My preferred mode of drawing: pen and ink and watercolors.
+My preferred mode of drawing: watercolor, pen and ink.

-I like the concept of urban sketching because it’s inclusive not exclusive when it comes to styles of sketching.
+I like urban sketching because it’s philosophy is inclusive not exclusive when it comes to styles of sketching.

-When you are on location and finish a sketch within the time you are there immersed in your environment, you have created an urban sketch.
-It is just as important what you choose to leave out of your sketch (and there is no mandate to include every detail of your setting).
-None of this thing about redrawing your work later.
-Too much like homework and goodness knows, when you get home there is too much to be done already.
+When you are on location and finish a sketch within the time you’ve immersed in your environment, you have created a reflection of the moment, the place, the space, the people.
+It is just as important to leave pieces out of your sketch (and there is no mandate to include every detail of your setting).
+None of this creating is about redrawing your work later.
+No, that’s too much like homework and goodness knows, when you get home there is much other work to be done already.

 The urban sketchers (USk) Manifesto: